-At MHS we offer an extensive range of support for our students and their families.
+At Maitland High School we offer an extensive range of support for our students and their families.

 - peer mediation